JieqiongDai/Single-Cell-CNV-Evolution/README.md

 ```bash
 git clone https://github.com/JieqiongDai/SingleCellCNV-Evolution.git
 ```
-* Install required software; To run on NIH biowulf (an HPC using slurm job scheduler), you only need to download the MDEALT package and module load other required software.
+* Install required software; The conda environment for MEDALT is included in the pipeline with no requirement of pre-installation; To run on NIH biowulf (an HPC using slurm job scheduler), you only need to download the MDEALT package and module load other required software.
 * Edit and save config/config.yaml
 * To run on an HPC using slurm job scheduler:
   Edit config/cluster_config.yaml according to your HPC information